Multi-fidelity surrogate modeling for time-series outputs: Illustration: double pendulum simulator

 \paragraph{Prediction}

-In order to estimate the errors of the surrogate models, we calculate their $Q^2$'s and report them in \Cref{fig::ResultQ2tot}.
-To compute $Q^2$ for a model, we calculate the difference between a validation set of size $4000$ and the predictions of the model.
-The validation set is not used to optimize the parameters of the surrogate models and is randomly uniform over the input hypercube.
-We have averaged the estimates of the $Q^2$ over $40$ different experimental designs.
+In order to estimate the errors of the surrogate models, we calculate their $\hat{Q}^2$'s and report them in \Cref{fig::ResultQ2tot}.
+To compute $\hat{Q}^2$ for a model, we calculate the difference between the validation set of size $4000$ and the predictions of the model.
+We have averaged the estimates of the $\hat{Q}^2$ over $40$ different experimental designs.

-The first observation is that simple fidelity is far from good.
-This is a perfect illustration of the need for multi-fidelity.
-The multi-fidelity projection method gives us a very interesting result because the $Q^2$ is almost always higher than $0.8$.
+The SVD method gives a very interesting result because the $\hat{Q}^2$ is almost always higher than $0.8$.
 However, in \Cref{fig::exampleresultcurve} we can see that it does not capture the form of the times series.
-The $Q^2$ of the Dirac and empirical methods are larger than the ones of the other methods.
+The $\hat{Q}^2$ of the Dirac and CVB methods are larger than the ones of the other methods.
 The error is also less variable as a function of $t$.
 And the variance is much lower for both methods.
-However, even if there is a difference between the Dirac and empirical methods, it is not possible to say that the empirical method is better in this application.
-The difference between the Dirac and empirical methods is small, in our example.
+However, even if there is a difference between the Dirac and CVB methods, it is not possible to say that the CVB method is better in this application.
+The difference between the Dirac and CVB methods is small, in our example.

-The variance of the prediction is very important for the quantification of uncertainty.
+The variance of the prediction is very important for the quantification of prediction uncertainty.
 All formulas are given in the previous sections and we illustrate the results in \Cref{fig::exampleresultcurve}.

 We can see that the variance of the projection method is not accurate and overestimates the quality of the prediction.
 This method is not acceptable for prediction.
-The Dirac method and the empirical method have almost the same variance.
-If we compare to the variance of the projection method, it means that most of the uncertainty relates to the orthogonal part.
+The Dirac method and the CVB method have almost the same variance.
+If we compare to the variance of the SVD method, it means that most of the uncertainty relates to the orthogonal part.
 This leads to the conclusion that this part is important in the regression.